Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Threat Model

 {\gL_{\texttt{CE}}} {l_{\texttt{CE}}} {\gL_{\texttt{CL}}}

-\textbf{Attacker objective.} We consider the standard setting, where contrastive learning is used to learn a feature extractor in a self-supervised manner without labels~\cite{chen2020simple}.
-The feature extractor is then fixed, and used to train a predictor head on some downstream task of interest.
+\textbf{Attacker objective.} We consider the standard setting, where contrastive learning is used to learn a feature extractor in a self-supervised manner without labels~\citep{chen2020simple}.
+The feature extractor is then fixed, and used to train a predictive head on some downstream task of interest.

-The ultimate goal of our attack is to poison the training set to cause the contrastive model learned by the victim to be a poor feature extractor.
-The performance of the feature extractor is evaluated on a downstream task with a task specific predictor.
-We focus on the setting where predictor is linear.
-This evaluation approach is known as linear probes~\cite{alain2016understanding}.
+The ultimate goal of our attack is to poison the training set to cause the contrastive model learned by the victim to become a poor feature extractor.
+The performance of the feature extractor is evaluated on a downstream task with a task-specific predictor.
+We focus on the setting where the predictor is linear.
+This evaluation approach is known as \emph{linear probes}~\citep{alain2016understanding}.

-\textbf{Attacker capability.} In data poisoning, the attacker has the ability to access the training data of the victim and poison this dataset to degrade the performance of the victim's learned model.
-The attacker however cannot interfere with the victim's training process.
-There are multiple contrastive learning algorithms (SimCLR, MoCo, etc.).
-In our study, we consider both cases of the victim algorithm being known or unknown to the attacker.
+\textbf{Attacker capability.} In the context of indiscriminate poisoning attacks, the attacker is usually assumed to have the ability to access the training data of the victim and poison this dataset to degrade the performance of the victim's learned model.
+The attacker however cannot interfere with the victim's architecture choice, model initialization, and training routines.

-As in past work on indiscriminate poisoning, the attacker is allowed to modify a large portion~(usually $50\%$ to $100\%$) of the clean training samples.
+The victim may use one of the common CL algorithms (e.g., SimCLR, MoCo, BYOL).
+In our study, we consider both cases of the victim's algorithm being known or unknown to the attacker.
+As in past work on indiscriminate poisoning ~\citep{yu2022availability}, the attacker is allowed to modify a large portion of the clean training samples.
+By default, we poison $100\%$ of the data in our experiments.
 However, the attacker is constrained to only perturb the data samples without touching the labels, and the perturbation should be imperceptible.
-We follow the convention of prior works~\cite{fowl2021adversarial, huang2021unlearnable} which allows the attacker to perturb the data in an $L_{\infty}$ ball with $\epsilon=8/255$ radius.
+We follow the convention of prior works which allows the attacker to perturb the data in an $\ell_{\infty}$ ball with $\epsilon=8/255$ radius.